 The Optical Technician program's main objective is to offer a comprehensive training program to prepare students for employment in entry-level positions in the field of Opticianry.
-The secondary objective of the program is to prepare students for the National Opticianry Competency Exam and Contact Lens Registry Exam administered by the American Board of Opticianry and National Contact Lens Examiners (ABO/NCLE).
-Graduates are encouraged to sit for the national examination.
+The secondary objective of the program is to prepare students

 The training program is divided into learning units called modules.
 Students must complete all modules.
 Each core module stands alone and is not dependent upon previous training.
-Upon successful completion of the classroom and laboratory training, students are required to complete a 160-hour externship.
+Upon successful completion of the classroom and laboratory training, students are required to complete a 200-hour externship.
 Completion of the program is acknowledged by the awarding of a diploma.